EmblemHealth: As EmblemHealth

 In November 2012, EmblemHealth began a program called Neighborhood Care to provide health services, including health screenings, exercise classes and referral assistance, to underserved communities.
 The first two Neighborhood Care facilities were located in Harlem and Cambria Heights, Queens.
 Two additional Neighborhood Care sites were established in Chinatown in December 2013 and in Crown Heights in April 2016.

 In January 2013, EmblemHealth announced a partnership with AdvantageCare Physicians (ACPNY).

 On May 21, 2015, it was announced that Karen Ignagni, CEO of America's Health Insurance Plans (AHIP), would leave the industry's lobbying group to become president and CEO of EmblemHealth, effective September 1, 2015.
 Ignagni, who spent more than 20 years with AHIP, replaced Frank Branchini.

 In February 2016, EmblemHealth announced a new partnership with the City of New York and the Municipal Labor Committee to provide expanded access to health care.
-The partnership was also developed to support the city's goal of health care cost savings for NYC taxpayers.
+The partnership was also developed to support the city's goal of health care cost savings for city taxpayers.

 On March 25, 2016, EmblemHealth announced a two-year partnership agreement with Northwell Health.

 In March 2020, EmblemHealth was named the winner of two Stevie Awards at the 14th annual Stevie Awards for Sales & Customer Service.